-PEMgeek has taken a break recently, as I have been concentrating on a new FOAMed project I am part of – http://www.paediatricfoam.com.
-This is a brand new FOAMed site linked with the London School of Paediatrics, aiming to get more UK paediatricians interested in FOAM!
-If you would like to be involved or want to know more please email firstname.lastname@example.org.
-Advertisements Continue reading www.paediatricfoam.com
+PEMgeek has taken a break recently, as I have been concentrating on a new FOAMed project I am leading – the creation of http://www.paediatricfoam.com.
+This is a brand new FOAMed site linked with and supported by the London School of Paediatrics, aiming to get more UK paediatricians interested in FOAM!
+If you would like to be involved or want to know more please email firstname.lastname@example.org. … Continue reading www.paediatricfoam.com

 This week, London experienced the type of incident some would say we have been anxiously dreading, having watched our European neighbours in Paris, Berlin and Nice suffer similar senseless violence in recent months.
 A vague unease that ‘something might happen here’ suddenly became realised, the picture pulled into focus as an anticipated nebulous threat materialised into a set of concrete events.
 Five people (at the … Continue reading Minor musings on a Major Incident